Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 American Airlines miles are some of the most valuable miles you can have.
 With all of the partners you can book award flights with, and the great deals you can get with off-peak and short-haul flights, you can really stretch your American Airlines miles.

-The Citi® / AAdvantage® Executive World Elite™ Mastercard® is another personal card which currently lets you earn 50,000 American Airlines miles after spending $5,000 in purchases within the first 3 months of account opening.
+The Citi® / AAdvantage® Executive World Elite™ Mastercard® is another personal card which currently offers 50,000 American Airlines miles after spending $5,000 on purchases within the first 3 months of account opening.
 This card comes with free Admirals Club membership for you and access for up to 2 guests or immediate family traveling with you.

 If you are a small business owner, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is a great card to get right now.
-That’s because you can currently earn up to 60,000 American Airlines miles; 50,000 bonus miles after making $3,000 in purchases within the first 3 months of account opening and 10,000 bonus miles after making $10,000 total in the first 12 months.
+That’s because you can currently earn 70,000 American Airlines miles after making $4,000 in purchases within the first 4 months of account opening.

 Finally, the American Airlines AAdvantage MileUp℠ Card is great to pair with any of the other Citi American Airlines cards, because it isn’t affected by Citi’s 24 month rule.
 It has no annual fee and comes with a 10,000 American Airlines mile bonus and a $50 statement credit after you spend $500 in purchases in the first 3 months of account opening.